Dexter-Universe/nmap_Auto_NSE/README.md

 A tool for Automating Infrastructure Vunlerability Assessment with automating nmap enumeration with service based NSE (Nmap Script Engine) script scans according to each service that identified from scan.

-Also you can import nmap output (.xml file) and it will initiate service-based NSE script scans for each service.
+Also you can import nmap output (.xml file) and it will initiate service-based NSE script scans for each IPs.

 It is an interactive tool.